The Pause Between Rains

 The pool water, still and translucent in its turquoise containment, reflected the grey sky with perfect clarity.
 This mirroring created what I think of as visual resonance, wherein landscape features repeat and reinforce each other, generating aesthetic coherence.
 The concept draws on Anne Whiston Spirn’s (1998) work on landscape as language, particularly her insight that designed and natural environments communicate through legible patterns.
 The pool’s surface doubled the sky’s presence, making weather visible in two planes simultaneously.
 Behind the pool, date palms rose in irregular clusters, their shaggy trunks and feathered fronds creating layered textures against the weighted atmosphere.
 Some palms stood straight and tall, while others leaned at gentle angles, their shapes recording years of wind patterns and growth responses.
 Pink bougainvillea, vivid even under grey skies, cascaded over the stone wall that marked the property’s boundary, its colour intensified by the moisture-saturated light.

 Environmental psychologist Roger Ulrich (1983) demonstrated that visual exposure to nature, particularly environments featuring water and vegetation, produces affective responses that support psychological recovery.
 His research established that natural settings reduce stress and promote restorative experiences.
-Sitting beneath the palapa, I experienced this settling not as abstract theory but as a lived sensation.
+Sitting beneath the palapa, I experienced this settling as a lived sensation, rather than an abstract theory.
 My shoulders, which had held tension from concentrated morning writing, gradually released.
 My breathing, which had been shallow during focused work, deepened and steadied.
 The environmental cues surrounding me, soft sounds, muted colours, and the rhythm of occasional water drops communicated safety and spaciousness.

 Integration of Work and Presence

-Opening my laptop to continue writing about intentional solitude while inhabiting that very state created a recursive quality to the experience.
+Opening my laptop to continue writing about intentional solitude while inhabiting that very state gave the experience a recursive quality.
 I was simultaneously living alonetude and documenting it, simultaneously experiencing the present moment and reflecting upon the patterns I have observed across weeks of practice.

 This integration exemplifies the methodological strength of Scholarly Personal Narrative (SPN), the approach that frames this entire project, as identified by Nash (2004).
-SPN honours lived experience as legitimate scholarly data while maintaining intellectual rigour through theoretical grounding and critical reflexivity.
+SPN honours lived experience as legitimate scholarly data while maintaining intellectual rigour through theoretical grounding and critical, honest self-reflection.

 Unlike traditional research methodologies that position the researcher as a detached observer, SPN recognizes the researcher as an embodied participant whose personal experience, when properly contextualized within broader theoretical frameworks and social structures, generates valuable knowledge (Ellis & Bochner, 2000; Richardson, 2003).

 The work itself flowed differently here than it does in enclosed spaces.
 Ideas emerged with less forcing, sentences formed more organically, and connections between concepts became visible through a process that felt closer to recognition than construction.
 Cognitive scientist Douglas Hofstadter (1979) describes creative thinking as pattern recognition across disparate domains, the capacity to perceive structural similarities between seemingly unrelated phenomena.
-The poolside environment, with its combination of focused containment (the defined space of the cabana) and ambient stimulation (the changing light, the sound of water, the movement of palm fronds), created conditions conducive to associative thinking.
+The poolside environment, with its combination of focused containment (the cabana’s defined space) and ambient stimulation (changing light, the sound of water, the movement of palm fronds), created conditions conducive to associative thinking.

 The Neuroscience of Pause